-14. Universities assume responsibilities when they accept graduate students with a promise of financial support.
+17. Universities assume responsibilities when they accept graduate students with a promise of financial support.
 Graduate student employees have a legitimate expectation of fulfillment of the promise unless legitimate cause to terminate support is shown.
 If the cause relates to the graduate student employee's work and/or academic performance or progress, the employee should be given sufficient time and opportunity to redress the concern.

-15. According to the Association's Statement on Collective Bargaining, "Participation in a strike or other work action does not by itself constitute grounds for dismissal or nonreappointment or for imposing other sanctions against faculty members."
+18. According to the Association's Statement on Collective Bargaining (Policy Documents and Reports, 259-60), "Participation in a strike or other work action does not by itself constitute grounds for dismissal or nonreappointment or for imposing other sanctions against faculty members."

-16. For comment on the term "adequate consideration," see Footnote 13, supra.

-17. Nonreappointment conditioned on inadequate academic performance as a graduate student may be reviewed in the manner provided in Committee A's statement on "The Assignment of Course Grades and Student Appeals," Policy Documents and Reports, 127,8.

-18. Each institution should define with particularity who are members of the academic staff.
+- 19. For comment on the term "adequate consideration" see footnote 16, supra. - 20.
+Nonreappointment conditioned on inadequate academic performance as a graduate student may be reviewed in the manner provided in Committee A's statement The Assignment of Course Grades and Student Appeals, in Policy Documents and Reports, 127-28. - 21.
+Each institution should define with particularity who are members of the academic staff.